vladimiryardan/Taffy-Wiki/Home.md

 You _could_ do something similar with another framework and URL rewriting, but defining and maintaining those rewriting rules would be annoying.
 I wouldn't do it, but you're free to try.

 I think that if you give Taffy a try, you'll enjoy its simplicity.

-## Looking for the old docs?

-The current release of Taffy is **version 1.1 (rc1)** and unless otherwise noted, the documentation is specific to that version or general enough to apply to all versions.
-For documentation specific to Taffy 1.0, see the [[Taffy 1.0 Docs]] index.